SoftUni-Internal/interactive-content/EN/01-Components/03-Data-Binding-And-Templates.md

 </ul>
 ```

-The code above checks the price property of each object in the array, and **only displays it if the price is greater than or equal to 100**.
+The code above checks the **price** property of each object in the array and **only displays it if the price is greater than or equal to 100**.

 [/slide]